Yōkai: Meiji and Taishō periods

-With the Meiji Restoration, Western ideas and translated western publications began to make an impact, and western tales were particularly sought after.
+With the Meiji Restoration, Western ideas and translated Western publications began to make an impact, and Western tales were particularly sought after.
 Things like binbōgami, yakubyōgami, and shinigami were talked about, and shinigami were even depicted in classical rakugo.
 Although the shinigami were misunderstood as a kind of Japanese yōkai or kami, they actually became well known among the populace through a rakugo called Shinigami by San'yūtei Enchō, which were adoptions of European tales such as the Grimm fairy tale "Godfather Death" and the Italian opera Crispino e la comare (1850).
-Also, in 1908, Kyōka Izumi and Chikufū Tobari jointedly translated Gerhart Hauptmann's play The Sunken Bell.
+Also, in 1908, Kyōka Izumi and Chikufū Tobari jointly translated Gerhart Hauptmann's play The Sunken Bell.
 Later works of Kyōka such as Yasha ga Ike were influenced by The Sunken Bell, and so it can be seen that folktales that come from the West became adapted into Japanese tales of yōkai.

 Shōwa period

 Since yōkai have been introduced in various kinds of media, they have become well known among people from all walks of life.
 The kamishibai from before the war, the manga industry, kashi-hon shops that continued to exist until around the 1970s, and television all contributed to the public knowledge and familiarity with yōkai.
-Yōkai play a role in attracting tourism revitalizing local mecca regions such as Tōno in Iwate Prefecture (where stories in Kunio Yanagita's Tono Monogatari were collected) or Tottori Prefecture (Shigeru Mizuki's birthplace).
+Yōkai play a role in attracting tourism and revitalizing local mecca regions such as Tōno in Iwate Prefecture (where stories in Kunio Yanagita's Tono Monogatari were collected) or Tottori Prefecture (Shigeru Mizuki's birthplace).

-In this way, yōkai are spoken about in legends in various forms, but traditional oral storytelling by the elders and the older people is rare, and regionally unique situations and background in oral storytelling are not easily conveyed.
+In this way, yōkai are spoken about in legends in various forms, but traditional oral storytelling by the elders and the older people is rare, and regionally unique situations and backgrounds in oral storytelling are not easily conveyed.
 For example, the classical yōkai represented by tsukumogami can only be felt as something realistic by living close to nature, such as with tanuki (Japanese raccoon dogs), foxes and weasels.
-Furthermore, in the suburbs, and other regions, even when living in a primary-sector environment, there are tools that are no longer seen, such as the inkstone, the kama (a large cooking pot), or the tsurube (a bucket used for getting water from a well), and there exist yōkai that are reminiscent of old lifestyles such as the azukiarai and the dorotabō.
+Furthermore, in the suburbs and other regions, even when living in a primary-sector environment, there are tools that are no longer seen, such as the inkstone, the kama (a large cooking pot), or the tsurube (a bucket used for getting water from a well), and there exist yōkai that are reminiscent of old lifestyles, such as the azukiarai and the dorotabō.

-As a result, even for those born in the first decade of the Shōwa period (1925–1935), except for some who were evacuated to the countryside, they would feel that those things that become yōkai are "not familiar" and "not very understandable".
-For example, in classical rakugo, even though people understand the words and what they refer to, they are not able to imagine it as something that could be realistic.
-Thus, the modernization of society has had a negative effect on the place of yōkai in classical Japanese culture.